 During my stay in Japan, I realized that the Kanto region has some of the best cherry blossom viewing spots.
-One must visit some flower parks when travelling to the Kanto area in spring.
+One must visit some flower parks when traveling to the Kanto area in spring.
 A perfect destination would be Ibaraki’s Hitachi Seaside Park, where floral celebrations are carried on throughout the year.
-When I visited this park, nemophilas were in full bloom.
-The first sight of the endless meadows of nemophila flowers was jaw dropping.
-Among all other flower gardens, I liked the vividly colourful tulip garden the most.
+When I visited this park, nemophila were in full bloom.
+The first sight of the endless meadows of nemophila flowers was jaw-dropping.
+Among all the other flower gardens, I liked the vividly colorful tulip garden the most.

-The Kairaku-en garden, one of the three most beautiful gardens of Japan, is located near Mito, in Ibaraki.
+The Kairaku-en garden, one of the three most beautiful gardens in Japan, is located near Mito, in Ibaraki.

 Tochigi is renowned for its UNESCO site at Nikko.
-The shrines and temples at Nikko attract huge number of tourists from all over the world.
-The magnificent Tosho-gu shrine, is dedicated to Tokugawa Ieyasu, founder of Tokugawa shogunate.
+The shrines and temples at Nikko attract a huge number of tourists from all over the world.
+The magnificent Tosho-gu shrine is dedicated to Tokugawa Ieyasu, founder of the Tokugawa shogunate.
 Those gorgeous golden leaf patterns and mythical carvings on the shrine amazed me.
-No wonder Nikko temple grounds is always filled with tourists.
+No wonder Nikko temple grounds are always filled with tourists.

 I got down at Omiya station and took the new shuttle from there to see the Railway Museum.
 Engines and coaches of vintage and royal carriages are on the exhibition in Saitama Railway Museum.
 The museum is very informative as well as interactive.
 There is also a cafeteria near the entrance.
 The Saitama Stadium is also a place of interest for sports lovers.